keithalewis/math/eh.md

 ### Factor Your Code

 Tony was right, "If it's complicated, it's wrong" is my mantra.
-Every unit of functionality should do one thing.
+Every function should be succinct and do one thing.
 Spend some time thinking about names so using code reads naturally.